openvinotoolkit/openvino/docs/notebooks/grounded-segment-anything-with-output.rst

     TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs!
     TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs!
     TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs!
-    TracerWarning: Converting a tensor to a Python number might cause the trace to be incorrect.
-We can't record the data flow of Python values, so this value will be treated as a constant in the future.
-This means that the trace might not generalize to other inputs!
-    TracerWarning: Converting a tensor to a Python number might cause the trace to be incorrect.
-We can't record the data flow of Python values, so this value will be treated as a constant in the future.
-This means that the trace might not generalize to other inputs!

 .. parsed-literal::

-    output layer_id 0 is nan
-    num_nan 230400, num_inf 0
-    output layer_id 1 is nan
-    num_nan 230400, num_inf 0
-    output layer_id 2 is nan
-    num_nan 230400, num_inf 0
-    output layer_id 3 is nan
-    num_nan 230400, num_inf 0
-    output layer_id 4 is nan
-    num_nan 230400, num_inf 0
-    output layer_id 5 is nan
-    num_nan 230400, num_inf 0
     WARNING:tensorflow:Please fix your imports.
 Module tensorflow.python.training.tracking.base has been moved to tensorflow.python.trackable.base.
 The old module will be deleted in version 2.11.